vidyagames998/vidyagames998.github.io/eldenring/index.md

 Enemies respawn after every grace.
 Enemies can drop different items when you kill them, most weapons you get from an enemy have an incrediby rare 1% or less drop chance and you will spend a significant portion of time farming certain enemies if you find a video of a cool one you want to use.

-## Limgrave

-After debating life for a bit.
-Why do they keep making up words and expect you to know what they mean?
+You might be asking yourself, why do they keep making up words and expect you to know what they mean?
 What does it even mean to be maidenless?
-Why are there so much unexplained lore?
+Why is there so much unexplained lore?
 Why does this game obsess over fingers so much?
 Why does everything want to kill me?
 TBH, google is your friend on a lot of these.
-Fromsoft makes there games so they are open for interpretation purposefully expecting you to find a popular video explaining what they don't so they don't have to.
-It's an advertising tactic to drive a fan base and isn't for everyone.
-When in doubt on something just ask google.
+Fromsoft makes their games so they are open for interpretation purposefully expecting you to find a popular video explaining what they don't, so they don't have to.
+It adds to the replay-ability of a game, but it's really an advertising tactic to drive a fan base and isn't for everyone.
+Combine that with the dopamine reward of finally defeating a boss that instantly killed you 50 times and you get their recipe for success.

+## Limgrave

-Let's take a look around.
-You will see carriages.
+Take a look around and you will see carriages.

 ![](images/carriage.jpg)